pulsar-edit/pulsar/README.md

-# Atom
+# Atom Community

+> To get involved with Atom Community please reach out on the [Discord Server](https://discord.gg/2tD9evh8qP) or within the [Discussions Tab](https://github.com/atom-community/atom/discussions).
+The issues tab is only used for the technical issues.

+> Due to changes in the upstream, the original Atom and its repositories will be archived on December 15, 2022.
+If you'd like to learn more about the official Atom archiving, you can read about it in their [official announcement](https://github.blog/2022-06-08-sunsetting-atom/).

 [![Build status](https://dev.azure.com/github/Atom/_apis/build/status/Atom%20Production%20Branches?branchName=master)](https://dev.azure.com/github/Atom/_build/latest?definitionId=32&branchName=master)

-> Due to upstream changes, [Atom and all repositories under the original Atom branding will be archived on December 15, 2022](https://github.blog/2022-06-08-sunsetting-atom/).
-Get involved here and at [the discord](https://discord.gg/deuBJaqVud) while we work on the future of Atom-community.

 Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/electron/electron), and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.